NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 (amesGCM3)>$ MarsVars.py 07180.atmos_average.nc -add rho zfull
 ```

-This updates the original file to include the new variables.
-In this case, the density `rho` was derived from the pressure and temperature (which are already present in the file) and the mid-point altitude `zfull` was obtained through hydrostatic integration.
+This adds the new variables to the original file.
+Density (`rho`) was derived from the pressure and temperature variables already present in the file, and  mid-point altitude (`zfull`) was obtained via hydrostatic integration.

 > **NOTE: if you want `rho` in an interpolated file, you need to add it before performing the interpolation because.
-In this case, we want `rho` in an altitude-interpolated file so we've added `rho` to the original file (`atmos_average.nc`) and we will perform the interpolation next .**
+In this case, we want `rho` in an altitude-interpolated file so we've added `rho` to the original file (`atmos_average.nc`) and we perform the interpolation after.**

 ```bash
 (amesGCM3)>$ MarsInterp.py 07180.atmos_average.nc -t zstd   # standard altitude